ditrit/workflows/README.md

 ## Running the example

 1. Prerequisite :
-   - A working consul cluster (tested with 3 consul servers)
+   - An up and running consul cluster (tested with 3 consul servers)
-   - A set of workflow workers (tested with 3 servers).
+   - A set of servers for workflow workers (tested with 3 servers).
-   - A manager server (can be one of the workflow server)
+   - A server for manager (can be one of the workers)
-   - can just copy exec_workflow.py and utils.py on the other ones.
 2. Installation :
-   - Install a consul agent and join it to the cluster for each worker and the manager.
+   - Install a consul agent and join to the cluster for each worker and the manager.
+   - For each workflow worker :
-   - Copy 'workers/workflow_watch.json' into the consul config directory for each workflow worker
+      - copy 'workers/workflow_watch.json' into the consul config directory.
-   - Copy 'workers/.py' into '/usr/local/bin' for each workflow server
+      - Copy 'workers/.py' into '/usr/local/bin'
-   - copy 'manager/*' on the manager.
+   - Copy 'manager/*' on the manager.
+3. Execute :
-2. Parse and upload the exemple on the manager: <pre>python data_to_consul.py normative.yaml</pre>
+   - Parse and upload the exemple on the manager: <pre>python data_to_consul.py normative.yaml</pre>
-3. Launch the workflow from the manager : <pre>consul kv put exec-workflow "{'name': 'install'}"</pre>
+   - Launch the workflow from the manager : <pre>consul kv put exec-workflow "{'name': 'install'}"</pre>
-4. Watch execution from each workflow worker <pre>tail -f /opt/execs</pre>
+   - Watch execution from each workflow worker <pre>tail -f /opt/execs</pre>
-5. Shutdown one of the worker during execution and verify it's still working.
+4. Shutdown one of the worker during execution and verify it's still working.

 # Caution